Az-Neter/AzNet-MASTER/ZEED/Components.md

 -Egg Protocol (Firmware rule that controls the first stage of .zeed life)

+-First Hatching Protocol (Need to find out what of the 7 available bytes of NFC data can be programmed to do what, and why.
+Must retain some data that cannot be user edited (ie. first byte always has to be 0001) so that Protocols are Az-Distributed only (with some user-creation of rules possible)

+-Public Hatching Protocol (First release NFC data that everyone uses at the start.)

 -Combat Protocol (Controls how combat using hardware and wireless interfaces function. ie. When does hp go down, what is damge, etc)

 -Training Data Functions (Copy pwnagotchi here)